philippkraft/cmf/documentation/tutorial/CmfTutSpaceTime.md

 However, some objects expecting timeseries will do the conversion from a scalar to a timeseries gracefully behind the scences and accept a number instead of the timeseries object.
-Just try it\!
+Just try it

 #### From numpy arrays and other sequences